akashnagpal1123/file-handler-project/README.md

 - `/file/status` (Endpoint to show the status of uploaded files downloadedfiles upload progress download progress)
 - `/file/fileDetails` (Endpoint with fileDetails of all the existing videos in drive (used for getting the file-id for downloading any video))

-## Customization

-You can customize the application by modifying the following parameters in the code:

-- `MAX_CHUNK_SIZE`: Define the maximum chunk size for chunked uploads.
-- `POLL_INTERVAL`: Adjust the polling interval for monitoring the progress.

 ## Contributing

-Feel free to contribute to this project by creating issues or pull requests.
+Feel free to contribute to this project via pull requests.